yak32/blog/_posts/2013-12-23-one-more-screenshot.md

 image: /blog/images/uploads/2013/12/iron_cube_tests.jpg
 categories: [game, iron cube]
 ---
-I am running automated tests with Iron Cube - every second some action randomly chosen - move forward/backward, rotate left/right or shoot.
-This screenshot was made after hour of tests.
-Surface is heavily damaged.
-And surprisingly, no crashes or  problems!
-It's ready to upload new version to Google Play Store.
+I am running automated tests with Iron Cube - every second some action is randomly chosen - move forward/backward, rotate left/right or shoot.
+This screenshot was made after hours of tests.
+The surface is heavily damaged.
+And surprisingly, there are no crashes or  problems!
+I'm ready to upload the new version to Google Play Store.